-\smallsection{Data Augmentation for GR.} Data augmentation in GR refers to shaping the training data, particularly by controlling the distribution of input-target pairs.
-A widely adopted approach is the Last-Target strategy, where only the final item in a sequence is used as the prediction target~\cite{zhou2024contrastive}.
-In contrast, SASRec~\cite{kang2018self} implicitly adopts a training objective that uses intermediate items in the sequence also as prediction targets.
-Many follow-up studies have explicitly used this Multi-Target strategy due to its strong empirical effectiveness\cite{zhou2020s3,chen2022intent}.
-Recently, a reproducibility study~\cite{grid} on TIGER~\cite{rajput2023recommender} demonstrated that the Slide-Window strategy, where input-target pairs are generated from all possible sub-sequence windows, is essential for reliably reproducing reported results.
+\smallsection{Data Augmentation for GR.} Data augmentation in GR refers to shaping the training data by controlling the distribution of input-target pairs.
+While the Last-Target strategy predicts only the final item~\cite{zhou2024contrastive}, SASRec~\cite{kang2018self} and many follow-up studies use the Multi-Target strategy that includes intermediate items as prediction targets~\cite{zhou2020s3,chen2022intent}.
+A recent reproducibility study~\cite{grid} showed that reliably reproducing TIGER~\cite{rajput2023recommender} requires the Slide-Window strategy, which generates input–target pairs from all subsequence windows.
 These findings suggest that the choice of prediction targets within a sequence can substantially influence both model training and reported performance.
-Beyond target selection, GR has also explored a wide range of input transformation strategies, including item insertion, deletion, replacing, reordering, and sampling (see Appendix~\ref{app:input_aug}).
-More advanced approaches include counterfactual augmentation~\cite{wang2021counterfactual,zhang2021causerec} and test-time augmentation~\cite{dang2025data} (see the surveys~\cite{dang2024data,song2022data}).
+Beyond target selection, GR explores various input transformation strategies, including item insertion, deletion, replacing, reordering, and sampling~\cite{online2025appendix,zhou2024contrastive}.
+More advanced approaches include counterfactual augmentation~\cite{wang2021counterfactual,zhang2021causerec} and test-time augmentation~\cite{dang2025data} (see surveys~\cite{dang2024data,song2022data}).
 While most prior work employs augmentation as a tool for contrastive learning~\cite{liu2021contrastive,xie2022contrastive,chen2022intent}, recent findings suggest that augmentation itself can be highly effective for GR~\cite{xie2022contrastive}.
 Nevertheless, our work is the first to thoroughly investigate sequence selection in GR.